 The Lansing program is offered through a partnership that includes the Julian Samora Research Institute at Michigan State University, Lansing School District, Capital Area College Access Network, Lansing Promise, Lansing Community College, and MI ALMA.

-The Grand Rapids program is offered through a partnership that includes MSU Extension, Western Michigan University, San Juan Diego Academy, the Julian Samora Research Institute at Michigan State University, and MI ALMA.
+The Grand Rapids program is offered through a partnership that includes MSU Extension, Catholic Central, Wyoming High School and MI ALMA.

 For More Information: